 Research interests

-I am fascinated by biodiversity, particularly the factors that shape communities and the consequences of anthropogenic pressures.
-My research focuses on understanding how anthropogenic stressors have affected and will continue to affect biodiversity, with a particular emphasis on three levels of interest: (i) species distribution, (ii) community interactions, and (iii) ecosystem function.
+I am fascinated by biodiversity, particularly the factors that shape communities and the consequences of anthropogenic pressures, including climate change.
+My research focuses on understanding how stressors have affected and will continue to affect biodiversity, with a particular emphasis on three levels of interest: (i) species distribution, (ii) community interactions, and (iii) ecosystem function.
 I investigate the underlying mechanisms that enable biodiversity to adapt to these pressures.
 Additionally, I employ a multi-taxonomic approach (using environmental DNA) to examine how changes at one trophic level, driven by anthropogenic pressures, ripple through the ecosystem, altering interactions between various groups and ultimately influencing ecosystem function.

 My research combines both molecular and traditional methods, allowing me to investigate the entire ecosystem at scale, while also considering the spatial and temporal dynamics that are critical aspects of the data I collect.
 I believe to address complex and important issues, such as climate change, transdisciplinary work is essential.
 Collaboration across disciplines is vital addressing these critical challenges and finding effective solutions.